Patagonia Sunshade Hoody - Women's Review

 With a relaxed fit, this silky smooth shirt feels good on the skin.
 The fabric has a bit of stretch to facilitate easy movement and is thin and highly breathable.
-The hood easily fits over a low ponytail or hat and tightly frames your face, staying put in the breeze you hope is blowing.
+The hood easily fits over a low ponytail or hat and tightly frames the face, staying put in the breeze even in a breeze.
 Sporting a classically feminine cut, this new version of the Sunshade is much truer to size and flattering than the previous version.
-Our 5'4" main tester is about 117 pounds and fits well in the XS.
+Our 5'4" main tester is about 120 pounds and fits well in the XS.

 We tested an older version of this shirt, in which the sleeves were too short for our long-armed testers.
 The new version has slightly longer sleeves that allow for much more comfortable usage of the thumb holes.
 However, the thick reinforcements around the cuffs are still less comfortable to use than other sun shirts we tested that lack this strange and uncomfortable feature.
-These cuffs make pushing the sleeves up on this shirt fairly uncomfortable, as the hem around the hand is relatively tight and leaves uncomfortable red marks on our arms.
+These cuffs make pushing the sleeves fairly uncomfortable, as the hem around the hand is relatively tight and leaves uncomfortable red marks on the arms.

 This shirt offers some of the highest sun protection in this review.
 With a UPF of 50+, a fitted hood, and the hand protection offered from the use of the thumb holes, you can figure your added sunscreen usage will be minimal if at all.
 However, this shirt is the thickest hooded model we tested, so you might have a tough time keeping those sleeves all the way down on a hot day.

-The Sunshade is made of breathable fabric that, while being the thickest and heaviest hoody we tested, is still lightweight in comparison with some other options we tested.
+The Sunshade is made of breathable fabric that, while being the thickest and heaviest hoody we tested, is still relatively lightweight.
 It's light-colored and dries quickly.
 Though it has no vents, our reviewers never found themselves wishing it did.
 The loose fit allows the breeze to sweep through and keep you cool while the shirt protects you from the sun, though the tight fit of the sleeve cuffs and hood stifle that a bit.